 22. Spider Wasp

 Spider Wasps, called Entypus, are solitary, predatory wasps found throughout California.
-They are typically black and yellow and can grow up to 1 inch in length.
+They are typically black and yellow and can grow up to 1 inch long.

 These wasps are important predators in California, hunting and killing other insects such as spiders and caterpillars.

-Spider Wasps, of the numerous types of wasps in California, are known to feed on nectar and pollen from plants.
+Spider Wasps, numerous in California, are known to feed on nectar and pollen from plants.

 Spider Wasps build their nests by digging a small burrow in the ground.